-- An unsigned, anonymous cover letter of no more than two pages, providing an abstract of the dissertation, giving context for the submitted writing sample (see below), and avoiding information or acknowledgments that betray the identity of the author.
+- An unsigned, anonymous cover letter of no more than two pages, providing an abstract of the dissertation, giving context for the submitted writing sample (see below).

 - Twenty pages from the introduction to the dissertation or from any chapter of the applicant’s choice.
 (The submission need not comprise a complete chapter.)
 Page headers must be purged of author names, and notes should not reveal author identity or affiliation.

 A short list of candidates will be asked to submit copies of their full dissertations for further review.
 Application materials are reviewed by a committee headed by a member of the SAA’s Board of Trustees.